luisparravicini/cities-climate/README.md

 `python -m cities-climate.wikipedia_temps --min MIN_TEMP --max MAX_TEMP`

 This script uses data from a wikipedia article listing average temps for several cities around the world.
-After downloading and parsing, the data is stored in a csv file.
+After downloading and parsing, the data is stored in a json file.